 STEM Opportunities and Events:

-The Fab Lab (formerly Engineering and Design Center) is an engineering classroom designed to "WOW."
+The Fab Lab is an engineering classroom designed to "WOW."
 The idea is for kids to learn NGSS engineering design standards, while being amazed at their own ability to use math, science, and technology to invent something new.